-Songs Sung at Funerals
+Touching Songs Often Sung at Funerals

 Songs Sung at Protestant Funerals

 Usually accompanied by piano, organ or guitar, one or two people will sing a song at a funeral.
 The song might be a favorite of the deceased, or in the case of the death of a child, a piece that the parents find meaningful and comforting.
+Most of the songs have to do with faith in eternal life, or the assurance of God's love, provision, and care for everyone.

-- God Be in My Head
+God Be in My Head

-- God So Loved the World
+God So Loved the World

-- O God, Our Help in Ages Past
+O God, Our Help in Ages Past

-- O Strength and Stay
+O Strength and Stay

-- Nearer My God to Thee
+Nearer My God to Thee

 Amazing Grace

 One of the most popular songs is the traditional Amazing Grace written by John Newton in 1779.
-Since that time, stanzas have been added, and the words to the song are printed in most protestant church hymnals.
+Since that time, stanzas have been added, and the words to the song are printed in most Protestant church hymnals.

 No Secular Songs in the Catholic Church